 Our Associate in Arts or Associate in Science in General Studies is a 64 credit program that is designed to allow students with a variety of college credits and life experiences without a completed degree to quickly complete an associate degree and move into a bachelor’s degree program at the College.
 This is accomplished by maximizing transferrable credit and prior learning assessment, not requiring an area of concentration, and requires a minimum of 12 credits taken at SUNY Empire State College.

-The interdisciplinary and general studies approach of the program makes it possible for students to broadly explore their academic interests without having to define a disciplinary focus, while laying a foundation for the next step in their educational path.
-Further, the educational objectives include:
+The broad approach of the program makes it possible for students to explore their academic interests without having to define a disciplinary focus, while laying a foundation for the next step in their educational path.

 This program allows for a maximum of 52 advanced standing credits with a minimum of 12 credits earned at SUNY Empire State College for a total of 64 credits.

 Of these 64 credits, 30 must meet SUNY General Education requirements in a minimum of seven out of ten areas.

 Students with a minimum of 48 Liberal Arts and Sciences courses will be awarded an Associate in Arts, while students with fewer than 48 but with a minimum of 32 Liberal Arts and Sciences courses will earn an Associate in Science degree.

 - Students will be able to describe the breadth of their college level learning.

 - Students will be able to fulfill the SUNY general education requirements in at least 7 content areas, with a minimum of 30 credits.

 - Students will be able to document all required components of a completed degree plan.